tartiflette/tartiflette/docs/api/engine.md

 ### Parameter: `custom_default_resolver`

 Use another default resolver.
-Could be useful to override the behavior for resolving a property, snakecase -> camelcase and vice versa.
+It can be useful to override the behavior for resolving a property, from snake_case to camelCase and vice versa.

 ```python
 async def my_default_resolver(parent_result, arguments, context, info):